 - Whale watching (June to end of November)

-- Watch turtle’s laying eggs and breed on the beaches (November to the end of March)
+- Watch turtle’s laying eggs on the beaches (November to the end of March)

 - Safari in Hluhluwe Imfolozi National Park